Robust stability of event-triggered nonlinear moving horizon estimation: Numerical Examples

 \section{Numerical Examples}

 In this section we present simulation examples for the ET-MHE scheme from Section~\ref{sec:MHEScheme}.
+Additionally, we illustrate some differences between the proposed method and the one form our previous work \cite{Kra24}.
 Furthermore, we also discuss the influence of the additional constraint (\ref{eq:NLPC4}) on the estimation results and the modified scheme with varying horizon length.